Nuclei-Software/nuclei-board-labs/doc/source/getstarted/getstarted.rst

   * Windows build tools: a Windows specific package which provides GNU make, and BusyBox which provides a convenient implementation for sh/rm/echo.

-  * HBird Driver: JTAG debugger driver on Windows

-* `Segger Embedded Studio <https://https://www.segger.com/downloads/embedded-studio/>`_  is a complete all-in-one solution for managing, building, testing, and deploying your embedded applications which support RISC-V processors, it provides a GUI based development environment.
+* `Segger Embedded Studio <https://www.segger.com/downloads/embedded-studio/>`_  is a complete all-in-one solution for managing, building, testing, and deploying your embedded applications which support RISC-V processors, it provides a GUI based development environment.

 * `Tera Term <http://ttssh2.osdn.jp/>`_ or `PuTTY <https://www.putty.org/>`_ for serial terminal connection.
 The serial configurations are 115200 baud, 8 bits data, 1 stop bit, and no parity (115200-8-N-1) by default.